TheNando/arty-docs/docs/Patterns/Using Web Components.md

   componentDidMount() {
     // Now `tabsetRef` is on the instance of the React component, properly typed, and any
-    // of the web component instance methods and properties can be used this.tabset.addEventListener(...);
+    // of the web component instance methods and properties can be used

-    this.tabset.selectNext();
+    // It has all the properties of HTMLElement
+    // Note that any registered listeners will need to call `setState` to update component this.tabset.addEventListener(...);

+    // It has the methods and properties of the custom Web Component type this.tabset.selectNext();
   }
 }